IbarakikenYukishi/differential-mdl-change-statistics/README.md

 This code is licensed under MIT License.

 ## 6. Note
-The results of Gaussian and exponential modeling changed a little bit from the paper because of the updates of the data source.
+The results of Gaussian and exponential modeling changed may be slightly different from those in the paper because the dataset of past dates was updated day-by-day.

 The NML code length of exponential modeling was calculated with the example 3 in [2].

 ## 7. Reference
 1. Yamanishi, K., Xu, L., Yuki, R., Fukushima, S., & Lin, C. H. (2020).
 Change Sign Detection with Differential MDL Change Statistics and its Applications to COVID-19 Pandemic Analysis. arXiv preprint arXiv:2007.15179.
-2. Yamanishi, Kenji, and Kohei Miyaguchi.
-"Detecting gradual changes from data stream using MDL-change statistics."
-2016 IEEE International Conference on Big Data (Big Data).
-IEEE, 2016.
+2. Yamanishi, K., & Miyaguchi, K. (2016, December).
+Detecting gradual changes from data stream using MDL-change statistics.
+In 2016 IEEE International Conference on Big Data (Big Data) (pp. 156-163).
+IEEE.